syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/offline-installer/how-to-install.md

     ![Web Offline Installer Summary Wizard](images/offline-9.png)

-6. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.
+6. After installing, click the **Launch Control Panel** link to open the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel.

 7. Click the Finish button.
-Your system has been installed with the Syncfusion Essential Studio&reg; ASP.
+Your system has been installed with the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; ASP.
 NET Core - EJ2 product.

 ***Installing in silent mode***

-The Syncfusion Essential Studio&reg; ASP.NET Core - EJ2 Installer supports installation and uninstallation via the command line.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; ASP.NET Core - EJ2 Installer supports installation and uninstallation via the command line.

 ***Command Line Installation***

 To install through the Command Line in Silent mode, follow the steps below.

-1. Run the Syncfusion ASP.NET Core - EJ2 installer by double-clicking it.
+1. Run the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core - EJ2 installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

 2. The file syncfusionessentialaspnetcore-js2_(version).exe file will be extracted into the Temp directory.